JakobBerggren/java/report.md

 ## Onboarding experience

-Did it build and run as documented?

-See the assignment for details; if everything works out of the box, there is no need to write much here.
-If the first project(s) you picked ended up being unsuitable, you can describe the "onboarding experience" for each project, along with reason(s) why you changed to a different one.

 The README in jsoniter's java repository is very short, only containing a few repo badges, a link to external documentation, and a link to the scala implementation of the same project.
 The documentation, found at <http://jsoniter.com/java-features.html>, is very comprehensive with respect